RocqJones/AWS-Machine-Learning-Foundation/README.md

  - Examples of Generative AI techniques include Generative Adversarial Networks (GANs), Variational Autoencoders, and Transformers.

 #### What are GANs (Generative Adversarial Networks)?
-GANs, a generative AI technique, pit 2 networks against each other to generate new content.
+GANs, a generative AI technique which has pit 2 networks against each other to generate new content.
 The algorithm consists of two competing networks: a **generator** and a **discriminator**.
 * **A generator** is a convolutional neural network (CNN) that learns to create new data resembling the source data it was trained on.
 * **A discriminator** is another convolutional neural network (CNN) that is trained to differentiate between real and synthetic data.